newsuk/times-components/packages/depend/README.md

 ## strategies [--strategy, -s]

-Strategies decide which package version to use if more then one are used in the monorepo.
+Strategies resolve external dependency version conflicts within the monorepo.
+Dependencies that are also packages of the monorepo are always set to the latest version irrespective of the chosen strategy.

 ### conservative